flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     - CG to THS can be found in the downloable FBW checklist in our [Standard Operating Procedures](../SOP.md#normal-procedures) resources page.
     - The CG/THS markings on the trim wheel can be used to validate this.

-    !!! warning "GW CG in the flyPad payload page and correct CG trim values on the trim wheel in the cockpit are not yet implemented in the stable release version"

     Make sure to update this value or set the correct trim once your engines have started.

     ---